ornberg/space-invaders/README.md

 c99 spaceinvaders.c -o spaceinvaders -lncurses
 ./spaceinvaders
 ```
+And to state the obvious, make sure the *ncurses-5.9* folder is in the current directory.
 Recommended window size of minimum 130 columns and 30 rows.
 **< >** arrows to move left and right and **^** to shoot, **q** to quit.